How to Create Gantt Chart for Multiple Projects in Excel (with Easy Steps)

 Gantt Chart for Multiple Projects in Excel

-Step 6: Format Gantt Chart
+Step 6: Formatting Gantt Chart in Excel

 It is now time to format the above chart.
 To format the Gantt chart, you have to follow the following process.